CalSol/braintrain/lab1.md

 You can also compare against [the solution here](solutions/lab1.2.cpp).

 ## Lab 1.3: Now with _inputs_!
 A system that only produces outputs isn't much fun.
-Let's do something with the user button (the left one).
+Let's do something with the button.

 **Objective**: Pause the blinking as long as the button is pressed.

-Like DigitalOut, mbed also has a [DigitalIn](https://developer.mbed.org/handbook/DigitalIn) that allows it to read the logic level on a pin, also as either low (0v to some threshold, in this case) or high (some threshold to 3.3v, in this case).
+Like DigitalOut, mbed also has a [DigitalIn](https://os.mbed.com/docs/mbed-os/latest/apis/digitalin.html) that allows it to read the logic level on a pin, also as either low (0v to some threshold, in this case) or high (some threshold to 3.3v, in this case).
 Since `DigitalIn` provides an implicit cast to an `int`, it can be used anywhere that expects an `int` such as a conditional:

 ```c++
 if (!btn) {